Edge Computing in Low-Earth Orbit -- What Could Possibly Go Wrong?: Failure Models

 Hardware and firmware can be designed to catch radiation-induced errors, but recovery without system resets is unlikely~\cite{noauthor_2021-jm}.
 We argue that from a software and operating system perspective, these faults will appear as unscheduled system reboots.
-The Tiansuan in-space computing server~\cite{wang2022tiansuan2} will likely use a cluster of 60 Qualcomm \emph{Snapdragon 865} SoCs (cf.~Zhang et al.~\cite{zhang2022soc}).
+The Tiansuan in-space computing server~\cite{wang2021tiansuan} will likely use a cluster of 60 Qualcomm \emph{Snapdragon 865} SoCs (cf.~Zhang et al.~\cite{zhang2022soc}).
 Radiation testing results for the \emph{Snapdragon SA8155P}, which has a similar architecture, put its TID at $\sim$50krad for nominal execution~\cite{sheldon2022radiation}.
 Using a 550km altitude circular LEO orbit with different inclinations, we calculate the dose rates using the \emph{AP8-MIN}~\cite{vette1991ae}, \emph{AE8-MAX}~\cite{sawyer1976trapped}, and \emph{SHIELDOSE-2}~\cite{seltzer1994updated} models part of ESA's \emph{Space Environment Information System}~\cite{kruglanski2009space}.
 As shown in \cref{fig:totaldose}, 1mm aluminum shielding is sufficient to protect an SoC for a five-year lifetime~\cite{Bhattacherjee2020-kr,spacexfiling2022b}.
+For reference, a sufficient aluminum box for the HPE ProLiant DL325 Gen10 used in the feasibility analysis by Bhattacherjee et al.~\cite{Bhattacherjee2020-kr} would increase the weight of the server by 10.8\% and its volume by 5.49\%.

-With this shielding, and based on the SEFI/SEL measurements of Sheldon et al.~\cite{sheldon2022radiation} and extrapolations with the \emph{CREME-96} model~\cite{tylka1997creme96}, we estimate a SEU-induced soft error rate on the order of $10^{-3}$ to $10^{-4}$ per device per day.
-We note, however, that this is exacerbated with the number of devices: If the \emph{Gen1} Starlink constellation was equipped with similar compute resources (60 SoCs per each of the 4,408 satellites), between 30 and 300 SEU-induced errors would occur every 24 hours.
+For the SoC server with this shielding, we estimate a SEU-induced soft error rate on the order of $10^{-3}$ to $10^{-4}$ per device per day based on the SEFI/SEL measurements of Sheldon et al.~\cite{sheldon2022radiation} and extrapolations with the \emph{CREME-96} model~\cite{tylka1997creme96}.
+We note, however, that this is exacerbated with the number of devices: If the \emph{Gen1} Starlink constellation were equipped with similar compute resources (60 SoCs per each of the 4,408 satellites), between 30 and 300 SEU-induced errors would occur every 24 hours.